 Recognizing the correct hypothesis when the treatment is successful and changing it when not

-Use this information the next time a similar patient attends and taking the opportunity for further testing of the hypothesis
+Using this information the next time a similar patient attends and taking the opportunity for further testing of the hypothesis

 Levels of Evidence

 The hierarchy of evidence is not really based on rational determinants but on pragmatic ones and as such the terms stronger and weaker forms of evidence should not really be used especially as there is no evidence for one form over another.
 But the convention has been set by the researchers and the academics and is based on their bias that measurability and objectivity is all important.
 While measurablility may be an attainable goal, it is doubtful that objectivity will ever be fully realized as there is reason to believe that even in the hard sciences bias is a factor.
 In medicine for there have been many studies that have looked at the publication of so-called scientific articles only to find that the conclusions did not match the results but more usually matched some other criterion probably the researcher’s preferred result.
-But it will be instructive to look at the levels of evidence and how they are perceived by each side of the profession.
+(THIS IS CONFUSING) But it will be instructive to look at the levels of evidence and how each side of the profession perceives them.

 Face Validity

 This is how much the instrument (we are going to confine ourselves for the moment to the researcher’s perspective) appears to measure the item of interest.
 Goniometers have face validity because it is obvious that they do what they do.
 It is considered as among the weaker forms of evidence because it cannot be measured as it is a cognitive and even abstract notion, in effect it is opinion and as such an instrument either has it or it hasn’t.
 It is challengeable by those with a different opinion and supposedly it is not possible to separate opinion.
-But of course you can, a panel of experts should be able to come to a group opinion on the instrument and this would presumably be stronger than a single person with less accomplishment, expeience and qualification than the panel.
+But of course you can, a panel of experts should be able to come to a group opinion on the instrument and this would presumably be stronger than a single person with less accomplishment, experience and qualification than the panel.
+But another thought is that experts cannot provide face validity and that it can only be provided by non-expers; I have to admit to not understanding this perspective and it is debated.
+In short face validity can be summed up as “does it appear to work”.

-For the clinician consuming research face validity may be considered to have another meaning such as how much does the result of this piece of research or even argument agree or disagree with my observations.
+For the clinician consuming research, face validity may be considered to have another meaning such as how much does the result of this piece of research or even argument agree or disagree with my observations.
 Certainly when experienced clinicians criticize the results and conclusions of a piece of research as not matching their experience then surely it requires the researchers to have another look at their methodology, statistics, results and conclusions.
 The clinician’s perspective of face validity is therefore best summed up as “does this make sense to me or not”.

 Content Validity